gpersable/Discord-Moderator-Bot/README.md

 `DISCORD_TOKEN="YOUR TOKEN HERE"`

 10. Now you should be able to run your Discord bot from the command line.
-In the folder, `makcing_with_ml/discord_moderator`, run:
+In the folder, `making_with_ml/discord_moderator`, run:

-`node discord.js`
+`npm install` then `node discord.js`

 It should print `I am ready!` to your terminal.